thevisad/DayZ-Private-master/README.md

 **Solution**: Use the MySQL command-line interface or a GUI tool (HeidiSQL, TOAD for MySQL) to connect to your database.
 Then, modify the value of the `timezone` field in the `instances` table for the instance in question.
 This will apply a positive or negative offset (in hours) to the system time, which is checked when the server starts up.

 **Request**: I would like to have constant daylight (or moonlight) on my server.
 **Solution**: There is no easy solution for this.
 There is no way to halt the progression of time using SQF.
-If you *really* want to do this, you would have to modify the getTime procedure to always return a constant time and then schedule automatic restarts such that before the sun sets (or rises) you are restarting/resetting the server back to the static starting time.
+If you *really* want to do this, you would have to modify the proc_getInstanceTime procedure to always return a constant time and then schedule automatic restarts such that before the sun sets (or rises) you are restarting/resetting the server back to the static starting time.

 Scheduler
 =========